OMS-NetZero/FAIR/README.rst

 Installation
 ------------

 #.
-Make sure you have Python 2 or 3 and pip installed
+Make sure you have Python 3.6+ and pip installed
 #.
 From terminal/command prompt ``pip install fair``

 Usage